junxit/us-congress-bills-111/metadata.md

 - 2009-06-18 — Placed on the Union Calendar, Calendar No. 82.
 - 2009-06-18 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 111-164.
 - 2009-06-18 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 111-164.
+- 2009-06-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-06-23 — Considered as unfinished business. (consideration: CR H7111)
+- 2009-06-23 — Considered under suspension of the rules. (consideration: CR H7093-7094)
+- 2009-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1172.
+- 2009-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-23 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
+- 2009-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 422). (text: CR H7093)
+- 2009-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 422).(text: CR H7093)